ekivolowitz/LIS351Projects/Final/README.md

 ```python3
 AUTH_TOKEN = "<your api token from etherscan.io"
 ```
+Note that your API key *should* be inbetween quotes as it is a string.

 In order to run the project, your directory should be structured like so:
 ```